nuriagaralon/L4_analysis_R/README.md

 ### Survival Results
 Survival results can be found in the `results/survival` folder.

-#### Visualization plots:
+#### Visualization plots
--	survival.html : Interactive Kaplan-Meier plot of all curves.
+-	`survival.html` : Interactive Kaplan-Meier plot of all curves.
 Can have confidence intervals calculated as log(survival estimate).
--	survival_set.html : Interactive Kaplan-Meier plot of a specified subset of curves.
+-	`survival_set.html` : Interactive Kaplan-Meier plot of a specified subset of curves.
 Can have confidence intervals calculated as log(survival estimate).
--   survival_set.png : Image version of the subset of curves
+-   `survival_set.png` : Image version of the subset of curves

 #### Publication-ready plot
-- survival_argd.pdf : shows plot of all curves and subset of curves.
+- `survival_argd.pdf` : shows plot of all curves and subset of curves.

 ## Growth analysis